Location: Kumasi - Ashanti Region, Ghana, W/A

 Tel: +233 (0)3220-22387, +233 (0)3220-22388

-Kumasi Polytechnic cherishes and upholds five core values which are deemed as central and basic to the institution’s life and activities and influence all persons who work or pass through this institution.
-The core values of the Polytechnic govern the operations and conduct of Management and staff as well as their relationships with the society at large.
+Kumasi Technical University cherishes and upholds five core values which are deemed as central and basic to the institution’s life and activities and influence all persons who work or pass through this institution.
+The core values of the University govern the operations and conduct of Management and staff as well as their relationships with the society at large.

-The core values which the members of the Polytechnic cherish and uphold and therefore seek to build in all those who work or pass through the institution are:
+The core values which the members of the University cherish and uphold and therefore seek to build in all those who work or pass through the institution are:

-The Polytechnic believes in integrity, which encompasses moral uprightness, honesty, reliability, and credibility.
+The University believes in integrity, which encompasses moral uprightness, honesty, reliability, and credibility.
 It has to do with self-control and discipline.

 iii) Good Stewardship